German Eisbein – Roasted Crispy Pork Knuckles/hock

-Remember, to crisp your Eisbein in the oven with an even oven-heat.
+Remember, to crisp your Eisbein in the oven with an even oven-heat or you can also grill it.
 It is better with no basting or marinades to retain the crispy outside.
 There is nothing as beautiful as a perfect crisped up natural eisbein and good old fashioned English Mustard or Dijon on the side.

-Cooking Tips: The best oven in crisping a good Eisbein is when you have a wood burning Pizza oven, just simply the best.
+Cooking Tips: The best oven in crisping a good Eisbein is when you have a wood burning Pizza oven or a griller, just simply the best.